-Your telehealth product (telemedicine, telecare, whatever word sounds best to you) is actually not about cost or convenience.
+Your telehealth product (telemedicine, telecare, whatever word suits your business best) is actually not about cost or convenience.
 It’s about peace of mind.

 If you’re a video chat app between a nurse and a patient, people are looking to be diagnosed faster than the time it takes to schedule and get to an in-person visit.
 Yes, it’s probably cheaper too, especially if the other option is the ER or urgent care.
 But what they really want?
 Quicker answers that ease anxiety.

 If you’re a birth control subscription service, your customers may love the convenience.
 But if you’re not capitalizing on the peace of mind of having a prescription delivered always on time meaning they won’t miss a pill and panic, you’re doing it wrong.